SimplGy/dbtr.us/contents/articles/2010-05-01_van-selection/index.md

 ---
 title: How to Select a Van for RV Conversion
+shortName: The Van
 author: Eric
 date: 2010-05-01
 template: article.jade
 thumb: ford-e350-high-top.jpg
 ---

-The first step in the process is buying a van, and after a year of looking, planning, and hem-hawing, I did it.I found a 2006 Ford e350 on ebay for $5000 so I scooped it up.
+The first step in the process is buying a van, and after a year of looking, planning, and hem-hawing, I did it.
+I found a 2006 Ford e350 on ebay for $5000 so I scooped it up.

 <span class="more"></span>